moechofe/lowresrmx/project.flutter/client_app/asset/manual.md

 |      14 | Major third and fifth (major)                        |
 |      15 | Fifth and octave                                     |

-A voice playing two or three partials is quieter than a bare sine, by 2.8dB for two and 4.2dB for three, so that a chord never uses more output level than a single note.

 #### `ENVELOPE voice, [attack], [decay], [sustain], [release]`

 Set the volume envelope for the `voice`.